dhextras/melody_help/README.md

 - `playlist_id`: The ID of the playlist to which the song belongs.
 - `path`: The path to the song file.
 - `producer`: The producer of the song.
-- `date_uploaded`: The timestamp when the song was uploaded.
 - `time`: The duration of the song in seconds.

 ### Songs Bucket